shivChitinous/optimal-forager/README.md

 __Numerical Model of the Marginal Value Theorem__

-The model helps visualize the marginal value theorem.
+The model helps visualize and understand the subtleties of the marginal value theorem.

 __[Check out model here!](https://shivchitinous.github.io/optimal-forager/Optimal_Foraging_Theory.html)__